qorix-group/score/docs/process/process_areas/safety_analysis/safety_analysis_concept.rst

 ^^^^^^^^^^^^^^^

 For the safety analyses the safety analyses :need:`gd_temp__safety_analysis` shall be used.
-The safety analysis is done on architectural diagrams (activity and/or sequence diagrams).
+The safety analysis is done on architectural diagrams (state and sequence diagrams).
 Therefore fault models shall be used :need:`gd_guidl__fault_models`.

 How to add new safety measure/mechanisms?